The Dutch House, Bristol: History

 The battlements, incongruous on a timber-framed building, had been removed by 1917.

 In the early 1900s traffic engineers planned to demolish the building to ease the flow of traffic between High St and Wine St. These plans were dropped after the Lord Mayor used his casting vote against them, however the lower storey was cut back by 8.5 ft in 1908 to accommodate the pavement so that the junction could be eased.
 During these works the timber frame of the unified building was restored with much new woodwork, and a 5-storey inner steel skeleton was inserted.
-This included a 35 ft diagonal beam to support the cantilevered weight of the upper floors, and corrected hundreds of years of sagging timber as the building was now very much supported by the steelwork.
+This included a 35 ft diagonal beam to support the cantilevered weight of the upper floors, and corrected hundreds of years of sagging timber as the building was now supported by the steelwork.
 The plans from this time also show a new winder staircase surrounding an elevator in the southeast corner of the building.

 The shop's final occupier was the Irish Linen and Hosiery Association.

 The building was a well-loved landmark of the city and featured in pre-war guide books and in many photographs and postcards.